josemotta/IoT.Starter.Pi.Lirc/Upgrade_to_latest_version.md

 	josemottalopes/nginx-proxy   <none>              dfcc69831d22        2 weeks ago         87.9MB
 	josemottalopes/home-web      <none>              241bfb394cda        2 weeks ago         235MB

 It is necessary to select and remove these dangling images, as explained below in a couple steps.
-First command select only unused images, and it is used at second command to kill them.
+The first command selects only unused images, and it is used at second command to kill them.

 	root@lumi:~# docker images -f dangling=true
 	REPOSITORY                   TAG                 IMAGE ID            CREATED             SIZE